tudou0002/yifeili.me/content/posts/algo/dynamic-programming-1.md

 ### :cherry_blossom: Runtime analysis

-The running time of DP depends on the product of two factors: the number of subproblems overall (space needed for memorization) and how many choices we look at for each subproblem.
+The running time of DP depends on the product of two factors: the number of subproblems overall (sometimes can be the space needed for memorization) and how many choices we look at for each subproblem.

 ### :sunflower: Comparison between top-down and bottom-up
 For a dynamic programming algorithm, we can either choose bottom-up strategy or top-down plus memoization strategy.